 In 2016, Hannah co-founded Spinning Yarns Theatre to bring storytelling to adult focused audiences with a collective of storytellers, performance poets and musicians.
 Through monthly spoken word nights in South East Essex, including 'Pint of Tales', 'Told @ Twenty One', 'Voice Box' and 'Word Spun', she actively promotes and organises events finding opportunities to provide platforms for both emerging and established regional and national artists to perform.
 She also organises workshops from leading professionals to allow regional access to quality CPD.

 She has developed two solo shows; 'Twisted Tales of the Unexpected' and ' Of Fire and Ice', which are drawn from her particular interest in European folk and fairy tales and focus on the female narratives in stories.
-She is currently in development with a new project for 2019 exploring the place of dreams in storytelling titled 'The Edge of Consciousness'.
+She is currently in development with a new project exploring the place of dreams in storytelling titled 'The Edge of Consciousness'.

 Hannah has also created and delivered storytelling commissions for both public and private sector organisations and is the resident storyteller at Southend Theatres and Jacqson Diego Story Emporium.